co3moz/Troian/README.md

 ```javascript
 var template = require('troian').directory(__dirname + '/views/');
 ```
 Create variable like this.
 This will load every files on views folder.
 Then compiles each of them.
-If this files change during development system will re-compile file automaticly.
+If this files change during development, system will re-compile file automaticly.
 ```javascript
 template.index();
 ```